Eating Well When You’re Stressed AF: Tips and Strategies to Make Life Easier

 Prepare meals that require minimal cleanup, like sheet pan dinners where you cook your protein and vegetables together.

 Invest in a slow cooker or Instant Pot to prepare meals with minimal effort.
-Just throw in your ingredients, set it, and forget it.
+Throw in your ingredients, set it, and forget it.

-Keep healthy snacks like nuts, yogurt, or fruit readily available to curb hunger and maintain energy levels between meals.
+Keep nutrient-dense snacks on hand to curb hunger and sustain energy between meals.

 Keep a water bottle with you at all times.
 Hydration is key, especially during stress, as dehydration can exacerbate feelings of fatigue and stress.